miuramiura3030/blue-green-app-deployment/README.md

   * Edit _ci/credentials.yml_ and fill out all the required credentials:
 _deploy-username:_ the CF CLI userID to deploy apps on the Cloud Foundry deployment
 _deploy-password:_ the corresponding password to deploy apps on the Cloud Foundry deployment
-_pws-organization:_ the ID of your targeted organization in Cloud Foundry
+_pas-organization:_ the ID of your targeted organization in Cloud Foundry
-_pws-space:_ the name of your targeted space in Cloud Foundry (e.g. development)
+_pas-space:_ the name of your targeted space in Cloud Foundry (e.g. development)
-_pws-api:_ the url of the CF API. (e.g. https://api.run.pivotal.io)
+_pas-api:_ the url of the CF API. (e.g. https://api.run.pivotal.io)
-_pws-app-suffix:_ the domain suffix to append to the application hostname (e.g. my-test-app)
+_pas-app-suffix:_ the domain suffix to append to the application hostname (e.g. my-test-app)
-_pws-app-domain:_ the domain name used for your CF apps (e.g. cfapps.io)
+_pas-app-domain:_ the domain name used for your CF apps (e.g. cfapps.io)

 3. Configure the sample pipeline in Concourse with the following commands:
    __fly -t local login <concourse-url>__